 - 8.1 The purpose of evaluation is to recognize, sustain, and develop faculty excellence.
-The evaluation of faculty shall be consistent with this section. - 8.2 It is the responsibility of the individuals under consideration to make sure that they thoroughly understand the procedures and their part in them, to make sure that the material that the faculty member wants included has in fact been included, and to supply any additional relevant information to the reviewers by the appropriate deadlines. - The following sections list the documents, their content, and the procedures required for evaluation purposes by faculty appointment type and evaluation type.
-In all instances, the terms School(s), Chair, School RPT Committee(s), and Immediate Supervisor(s) refer to the faculty member's Academic Unit(s) of appointment.
-If the faculty member is appointed to more than one Academic Unit, then these terms include each Academic Unit, each unit's chair (if one exists), and each unit's RPT committee.
-For appointments to more than one unit the Immediate Supervisor of each unit will serve as a reviewer. - 8.3 Required Evaluations for Probationary Faculty - 8.3.1 Annual Evaluation
+The evaluation of faculty shall be consistent with this section. - 8.2 It is the responsibility of the individuals under consideration to make sure that they thoroughly understand the procedures and their part in them, to ensure inclusion of the material that the faculty member wants to submit, and to supply any additional relevant information to the reviewers by the appropriate deadlines.

+The following sections list the documents, their content, and the procedures required for evaluation purposes by faculty appointment type and evaluation type.
+In all instances, the terms School(s), School Retention, Promotion, and Tenure (RPT) Committee(s), and Immediate Supervisor(s) refer to the faculty member's Academic Unit(s) of appointment.
+If the faculty member is appointed to more than one (1) Academic Unit, then these terms include each Academic Unit, each unit's RPT Committee, and each unit's RPT Committee Chair.
+For Joint Appointments with more than one (1) Immediate Supervisor, the Immediate Supervisor of each Academic Unit will serve as a reviewer.